This article is going a little bit technical so we will go straight forward to the points.

 All loggers collect temperature, with 2 options: an “internal NTC” or a “digital sensor”.

-Cydiance use digital sensors in all loggers, including USB/Bluetooth and realtime, no exception.
+In our case, Cydiance use digital sensors in all loggers, including USB/Bluetooth and realtime, no exception.
+And we do 3-point calibration with NIST traceable equipment again based on percetage, all process are recorded in internal ERP system for documentary.

 Key factor 2: Low temperature performance